-Quincy, also known as the “City of Presidents,” is the birthplace of two United States presidents, John Adams and his son John Quincy Adams, as well as John Hancock.
+Quincy, also known as the “City of Presidents,” is the birthplace of two United States presidents, John Adams and his son John Quincy Adams and John Hancock.

 The city is one of the places in the United States with a lot of fun things to do.

-This coastal city is in Norfolk County and the largest county in Massachusetts.
+This coastal city is in Norfolk County and is the largest county in Massachusetts.

 Apart from being the largest city in the county, it is also known as the home to United States’ first commercial railroad, the Granite Railway.